 16942 Ranch Rd.
 2341, Burnet, TX 78611, canyonoftheeagles.com

 How Good is the Stargazing in Austin?

 You actually won’t have a difficult time finding good stargazing spots if you live in Austin.
 Although light pollution will make it difficult to see the stars within the city itself, you don’t have to travel too far for good stargazing opportunities.

 The state of Texas, in general, is one of the best places in America to observe the stars.
 There are a lot of natural parks and other areas where steps are taken to protect the night sky.
 It’s also much easier to find good spots around Austin than other big cities like Dallas or Houston.

-Best Times of Year to Go Stargazing in Austin
+Best Times of Year to Go Stargazing near Austin

 Can You See the Milky Way in Austin?

 If you live in Austin, you’re probably not going to see the Milky Way from your backyard.
 The city’s light pollution will keep you from getting a good view of our galaxy.

 That said, the previously mentioned Enchanted Rock State Natural Area is an official Dark Sky Park and is only an hour and a half away from Austin.
 This will give you your best chance of seeing the Milky Way.
 You’ll even have a decent chance of seeing it from a few other spots on this list.

 Do you have other questions about stargazing in and around Austin?
 Ask in the comments.